 Recover the tooth, making sure to hold it by the crown (top) and not the root.
 Rinse, but do not clean or handle the tooth more than necessary.
 Reinsert the tooth into the socket and hold it in place using a clean piece of gauze or cloth.
 If the tooth cannot be reinserted, carry it in a cup of milk or water.
 Time is essential, so see an emergency dentist immediately.

 Possible Broken Jaw

 In the event of a jaw injury, tie the mouth closed with a towel, tie or handkerchief.
 Go immediately to the nearest emergency room.

 Bleeding After a Baby Tooth Falls Out

-Fold a piece of gauze, and place it (tightly) over the bleeding area.
-Have the child bite down on the gauze for 15 minutes.
+Fold a piece of gauze and place it (tightly) over the bleeding area.
+Bite down on the gauze for 15 minutes.
 If the bleeding continues, please see a dentist.

 Cold or Canker Sores

 Over-the-counter medications will usually provide temporary treatment for canker sores or cold sores.
 If the sores persist, visit your dentist.